Gkcloud5/Better-future/Web Development/Bootstrap/Fundamentals/Grid system.md

 * `.col-` Extra small devices - screen width less than 576px.
 * `.col-sm-` Small devices - Screen width equal to or grater than 577px
+* `.col-md-` Medium devices - screen width equal to or greater than 768px
+* `.col-lg-` Large devices - screen width equal to or greater than 992px
+* `.col-xl-` Xlarge devices - screen width equal to or greater than 1200px